vyos/vyos-documentation/docs/services/tftp.rst

    content on image upgrades.
 Any directory under ``/config`` is save at this will be migrated.

-.. cfgcmd:: set service tftp-server listen-address '<address>'
+.. cfgcmd:: set service tftp-server listen-address <address>

 Configure the IPv4 or IPv6 listen address of the TFTP server.
 Multiple IPv4 and IPv6 addresses can be given.
 There will be one TFTP server instances listening